 Prior to her employment at Drew Charter School, Mrs. O’Neill was the Director of Pre-AP English Curriculum and Content Development for The College Board, the Director of Literacy, Social Studies and World Languages for Atlanta Public Schools and held various classroom teaching roles.

 Mrs. O’Neill is pursuing a Ph.D. in Middle Secondary and Instructional Technology, Language and Literacy from Georgia State University, holds a Masters in English Education from New York University and a Bachelors of Arts in Elementary Education from Spelman College, as well as several other educational certifications.

 A proud native of Atlanta, Georgia, Mr. Gregory Leaphart attended Walter F. White Elementary School and graduated from Frederick Douglass High School.
-He then traveled to New Orleans, Louisiana to attend Dillard University, where he earned his Bachelor of Arts in Business Administration.
+He then travelled to New Orleans, Louisiana, to attend Dillard University, where he earned his Bachelor of Arts in Business Administration.
 After a brief stint in New Orleans and eventually Northern California, Mr. Leaphart returned to his beloved hometown of Atlanta to start his career in education.